 To get the benefits of free ranging without the fear of losing your chickens to predators, you may want to invest in chicken tractors.
 Chicken tractors are smaller coops and runs that ideally have at least 2 wheels on them.
 They can be moved to a new grassy area every day or two.
 This allows them to eat the grass and bugs in a new area whenever they are moved, but still provides protection against chicken predators.

-If you haven’t started your chicken raising journey yet and need some guidance, check out our newest e-book, Chickens For Newbies.
+If you haven’t started your chicken raising journey yet and need some guidance, check out our newest e-book, Raising Chickens For a Natural, Self-Sufficient Lifestyle.
+It’s 70 pages of all the chicken info you need to start raising happy, healthy chickens.
+And it’s only $3.99!

 Do you have additional tips to help protect your flock against chicken predators?
 Please share them in the comments so we can learn together!